-Halton Adult Placement Service provides care for people who need support due to age, illness or disability.
+Halton Shared Lives Service provides care for people who need support due to age, illness or disability.
 The Service provides day care and short breaks to enable people to live an ordinary life in the community.

 Join our team of Carers.
 It could be the most rewarding thing you'll ever do.

 What do Shared Lives Carers do?

 Shared Lives Carers use their own home as a base.
 The person being cared for shares in the family life of the Carer, including their wider network of family and friends in the community.
 Carers provide company and meaningful activities in a comfortable and safe environment.
 The aim is to promote independence and choice and to improve the health and well-being of the person being cared for.
 Carers can support up to three people at any one time.

 Applications are welcome from all sections of the community.
 Previous experience or qualifications are not essential as full training will be given.

 Carers are self-employed and are paid according to hours worked and the number of people being cared for.
 Generous tax allowances mean that Carers don’t pay income tax on their earnings.

 Carers can choose what days they want to work.
 A standard day covers six hours from 10:00 am to 4:00 pm.
 Short breaks can be from one night up to two weeks.

 Carers are allocated an Shared Lives Worker who arranges regular support visits.
 Service meetings are held every six weeks.
 These provide ongoing training and an opportunity to meet and exchange information with colleagues.

 How do I apply to become an Shared Lives Carer?